federicobarera/cdk-ci-tools/README.md

 npx @federico.barera/cdk-ci-tools-scaffolder@latest
 ```

-After the initial scaffold you can run either `npm|yarn` to pull the required packages and `npx cdk synth` to run the first synthetisation of the pipeline
+After the initial scaffold you can run either `npm|yarn` to pull the required packages and `npx cdk deploy --profile ci` to run the first synthetisation / deploy the pipeline.

 ## File Structure